railsuser2014/openobject-doc-book-en/source/book/3/3_8/statutory_taxes.rst

 	The third-party module ``import_export`` can be used to extend Open ERP's tax system, so that you can assign taxes to different accounts depending on the location of the Partner.
-	The Partner is given a new Partner Location field that can be set to Local, Europe or Outside, so that taxes and tax bases can be channeled to different accounts.
+	The :guilabel:`Partner` is given a new :guilabel:`Partner Location` field that can be set to Local, Europe or Outside, so that taxes and tax bases can be channeled to different accounts.

 	This module could be the basis of more ambitious location-based tax accounting.